-• Ice Cream or Blue Java banana has a silvery bluish cast to it skin when unripe.
-The 7 to 9 inch long Ice Cream ripens to a pale velvety yellow color.
+Ice Cream or Blue Java banana has a silvery bluish cast to its skin when unripe.
+The 7 to 9-inch-long Ice Cream ripens to a pale velvety yellow color.
 This banana has the flavor and creamy smooth, melt-in-your-mouth texture of vanilla ice cream.
 It is aromatic and delicious fresh or cooked.
 The Ice Cream is considered a great dessert banana.

 Banana fruits grow in large bunches called “hands”.
 Hands are formed from double rows of yellow-orange female flowers.
 Each flower spike produces 50 to 300 individual fruits, called “fingers”.
 The banana fruit ripens 13 to 15 months after flowering.
 Each banana grows from 3 to 12 inches long and about 1½ inches in diameter, depending upon variety.

-Choose.
 The flesh of a ripe banana is slightly sticky, soft, and sweet.
 Unripe bananas are dry, hard, and starchy.
 A ripe Cavendish banana will have no green at its tip.
-Select bananas that are green (not ripe) and greenish yellow to clear yellow with few black spots.
+Select bananas that are green (not ripe) and greenish-yellow to clear yellow with a few black spots.
 Bananas with soft black spots are best for mashing or used in baking.
 Firm-ripe bananas are best for other recipes.
 Red-skinned bananas turn from purplish red to dark purple when ripe.

 A ripe plantain will be dark brown or black and soft.
 Plantains are usually cooked when green or yellow with some black spots; to eat raw a plantain should be entirely black.

 Amount.
-About 1 pound banana (2 large or 3 medium-size bananas) or 1 pound plantains yields 1 cup mashed or 1½ cups sliced fruit.
+About 1 pound of banana (2 large or 3 medium-sized bananas) or 1 pound of plantains yields 1 cup mashed or 1½ cups sliced fruit.

 Bananas and plantains continue to ripen after harvest so are often shipped green.
 Ripen bananas and plantains at room temperature uncovered out of direct sun.
 To speed ripening enclose the banana in a brown paper bag.
 A bright yellow banana with a green tip will reach full ripeness in two or three days.